Without some of us even noticing, LinkedIn developed into a helpful publishing platform and lead-generation tool for marketers and salespeople.

-Many group members use LinkedIn as a discussion board, and you’ll find many questions posted on any given day.
+Many group members use LinkedIn as a discussion board, and many questions are posted on any given day.
 Take time each day to answer a few or to post a few discussions yourself.
-Respond to questions that are relevant to your expertise or something important to you.
+Respond to questions relevant to your expertise or something important to you.

-If you find a question, you can answer well from someone you want to do business with who’s relatively senior in a company, write a detailed, high-value response.
+If you find a question you can answer well from someone you want to do business with who’s relatively senior in a company, write a detailed, high-value response.
 You never know who’s reading the information.
-Lots of members gain a foot in the door because of the expertise they lend to a discussion.
+Many members gain a foot in the door because of their expertise in a discussion.

 7. Check out individual profiles

 Find out if your potential customers contribute to blogs.
 Learn what events they are attending and even the books they are reading.
 This utility is the beauty of LinkedIn.
 How many will other sources surface before work history?
 This aspect helps you be more intentional and have more clues about how you could potentially help.

 8. No more cold calls.
 Use the information to do warm outreach.

 An introduction via LinkedIn is much warmer than a cold call because it comes with trust.
 You’re not the stranger trying to upsell something; you come with a recommendation from a person to whom the receiver has a connection, or you share a joint membership in a professional group.